DozKooki/face-detector/README.md

 > Make sure `beep.wav` is in the same folder as `main.py`.

 ## 📄 License
-MIT License © 2025 YourName
+MIT License © 2025 DozKooki